caseda/virtual-devices/README.md

 This app gives you the opportunity to add Virtual Devices to Homey that can be operated from the UI Interface and that can trigger flows.

-Or you can add a mode and add it as a condition, e.g. to dissable multiple flows when going on Holiday.
+Or you can add a mode and add it as a condition, e.g. to disable multiple flows when going on Holiday.

 ## What works: